 This internship enables students to apply the knowledge acquired throughout the program to the real world.
 The International Business internship program will work closely with the Office for International Engagement, the Career and Professional Development Center, and a growing list of international companies, as well as independently placing students in several locations, in the U.S. and abroad.
 A cumulative grade point average of 2.7 as well as 60 credits completed is required; the internship consists of 120 hours of work.

-IBUS 491 RESEARCH ASSOCIATE IBUS 492 TEACHING ASSOCIATE INTERNSHIP IBUS 493 ADVANCED PROJECT IBUS 494 FACULTY-LED TRAVEL
+IBUS 491 RESEARCH ASSOCIATE

+IBUS 492 TEACHING ASSOCIATE INTERNSHIP

+IBUS 493 ADVANCED PROJECT

+IBUS 494 FACULTY-LED TRAVEL

-See "Experiential Learning" in the Academic Programs section for course descriptions and governing policies
+See page 77 for course descriptions and governing policies

 Leadership

 LEAD 101 LEARNING TO LEAD